Banks can’t provide for all small businesses' capital needs. Some business owners need an alternative lender or investor.

 There are also times when the loan size is so small that it would cost the bank more to make and monitor the loan than it would earn back in interest.

-I sympathize with business owners' frustrations, but banks can’t provide for all the capital needs of small businesses.
+As frustrating as it can be for business owners, banks can’t provide for all the capital needs of small businesses.
 When the business has a profitable record and sufficient collateral to cover the loan, banks can deliver.
 But if the business has had recent losses, or the loan request exceeds its collateral, it may require a lender or investor who can do an in-depth analysis of the management team and who will cover the probability of future losses by charging more for the loan.

 One byproduct of tighter bank lending is that alternative lenders are expanding their financing options.
 These lenders are more risk-tolerant, and also more expensive.
 The good ones look beyond the business’s financials, evaluate its potential, and can extend capital when they believe in the business.